Total members 9952 | Gratitudes |It is currently Sat Feb 11, 2012 2:04 pm Login / Join Codemiles

 </xs:group>

-You can define your element group and reference to it from other definition.
+You can define your element group and reference it from other definitions.

 Code: